csound-flossmanual/csound-floss/book/04-b-subtractive-synthesis.md

 others could be equally valid choices.

-Data is stored in [GEN07](http://www.csound.com/docs/manual/GEN07.html) &nbsp;linear break point function tables, as this data is read by k-rate line functions we can interpolate and therefore morph between different vowel sounds during a note.
+Data is stored in [GEN07](http://www.csound.com/docs/manual/GEN07.html) linear break point function tables, as this data is read by k-rate line functions we can interpolate and therefore morph between different vowel sounds during a note.